Environmental Destination

 The Water Resource Teams within your local PWS companies have been working hard to build a baseline picture for the catchments.
 This helps us understand the current state of each catchment so we can identify where changes in water abstraction may be needed or where there are opportunities to support ecology.
 To do this effectively, we need to find the right mix of solutions to ease pressure on the local environment—and this is where your input and partnership is invaluable.

-To the right, you’ll find a map showing each catchment, with links below to their page.
+To the right, you’ll find a map showing each catchment, with links below (where we are ready) to their page.
 Each page includes:

 We know your time is precious, so whether you join a workshop or simply share your local knowledge through the contact form, your insights will help us build a more accurate and informed picture of each catchment.